Communist Party USA: Gay rights movement

 Harry Hay developed his political views as an active member of the Communist Party.
 Hay founded in the early 1950s the Mattachine Society, America's second gay rights organization.
 However, gay rights were not seen as something the party should associate with organizationally.
 Many party members saw homosexuality as something done by those with fascist tendencies (following the lead of the Soviet Union in criminalizing the practice for that reason).
 Hay, along with all other homosexual members, were expelled from the party as an ideological risk, with leadership considering them "vulnerable to blackmail from the FBI."
 In 2004, more than a decade after the fall of the Soviet Union and after Russia had legalized male homosexual relations, the editors of Political Affairs published articles detailing their self-criticism of the party's early views of gay and lesbian rights and praised Hay's work.

 The Communist Party endorsed LGBT rights in a 2005 statement.
 The party affirmed the resolution with a statement a year later in honor of gay pride month in June 2006.

 United States peace movement

-The Communist Party opposed the United States involvement in the early stages of World War II (until June 22, 1941, the date of the German invasion of the Soviet Union), the Korean War, the Vietnam War, the invasion of Grenada, and American support for anti-Communist military dictatorships and movements in Central America.
+The Communist Party opposed United States involvement in the early stages of World War II (until the German invasion of the Soviet Union in June 1941), the Korean War, the Vietnam War, the invasion of Grenada, and American support for anti-communist military dictatorships and movements in Central America.
 Meanwhile, some in the peace movement and the New Left rejected the Communist Party for what it saw as the party's bureaucratic rigidity and for its close association with the Soviet Union.

 The Communist Party was consistently opposed to the United States' 2003–2011 war in Iraq.
 United for Peace and Justice (UFPJ) includes the New York branch of the Communist Party as a member group, with Communist Judith LeBlanc serving as the co-chair of UFPJ from 2007 to 2009.